AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/03_Compilation_Unit_Structure.rst

       }
    }

 The first line of Ada we see is the **with** clause, declaring that the unit (in this case, the Main subprogram) will require the services of the package *Ada.Text_IO*.
 This is different from how **#include** works in C++ in that it does not, in a logical sense, copy/paste the code of *Ada.Text_IO* into *Main*.
 The **with** clause directs the compiler to make the public interface of the *Ada.Text_IO* package visible to code in the unit (here *Main*) containing the **with** clause.
 Note that this construct does not have a direct analog in Java, where the entire CLASSPATH is always accessible.
-Also, the name ''Main'' for the main subprogram was chosen for consistency with C++ and Java style but in Ada the name can be whatever the programmer chooses.
+Also, the name "Main" for the main subprogram was chosen for consistency with C++ and Java style but in Ada the name can be whatever the programmer chooses.

 The **use** clause is the equivalent of **using namespace** in C++, or **import** in Java (though it wasn't necessary to use **import** in the Java example above).
 It allows you to omit the full package name when referring to **with**\ed units.
 Without the **use** clause, any reference to *Ada.Text_IO* items would have had to be fully qualified with the package name.
 The *Put_Line* line would then have read: